|Get an overview of Cure Organic Farm and our internship program.

 Farm produce, eggs and honey As the season provides.

-We are looking for reliable, responsible and hardworking individuals who are able to follow directions and communicate well with others.
-Applicants must be available to begin work the first week of April and commit to staying through the growing season which ends in early November.
+We are looking for positive, reliable, responsible and hardworking individuals who are able to follow directions and communicate well with others.
+A positive attitude is everything!!!
+Applicants must be available to begin work the first week of April and commit to staying through the growing season which ends November 30th.
 Excellent people skills, initiative, and the physical ability to work daily with hands, wrists and back, and to lift 50 pounds regularly are required.
-Interns should expect to work outside in all weather conditions including rain, snow and daily summer heat of 90-100 degrees and have a valid driver's license and a clean driving record.
+If you are not a morning person, a farm job probably isn’t a good fit for you as we start each day by 6am.
+Interns should expect to work outside in all weather conditions including rain, wind, snow, sun and daily summer heat of 90-100 degrees.
+A valid driver's license and a clean driving record are required.
 While previous farming experience is preferred it is not required, however it is essential that candidates are committed to the farming lifestyle and all that it demands.
 Preference will be given to applicants with previous farming experience.
 Finding a good match between what our farm can offer and the needs and expectations of an intern are incredibly important.
 Interns are essential to the successful operation of the farm each season.